expo/expo/docs/versions/v32.0.0/sdk/filesystem.md

 -   **md5 (_string_)** -- Present if the `md5` option was truthy.
 Contains the MD5 hash of the file.

-### `Expo.FileSystem.DownloadResumable.pauseAsync()`
+### `FileSystem.DownloadResumable.pauseAsync()`

 Pause the current download operation.  `resumeData` is added to the `DownloadResumable` object after a successful pause operation.
-Returns an object that can be saved with `AsyncStorage` for future retrieval (the same object that is returned from calling `Expo.FileSystem.DownloadResumable.savable()`.
+Returns an object that can be saved with `AsyncStorage` for future retrieval (the same object that is returned from calling `FileSystem.DownloadResumable.savable()`.
 Please see the example below.

 #### Returns